polymorphic92/apistrat/PITCHME.md

 # The Verdict?
 +++
 * Portland is great!
-* The workshops will payoff once istio is past alpha!
+* Became confident that istio will be the standard when it's finished.
-* Plenty of tooling to strengthen our weakness.
+* Discovered plenty of tooling to strengthen our weaknesses.
 * I would go again, hopefully as a mentor rather than a mentee.
 +++
 # tldr
 ### APIs should be welcoming, holistic, and operable.
+### Pain points should be seen as opportunities.
 ---
 # End